mdselimme/Node-Typescript-Express-Mongodb-Mongoose-Library-Management-Backend/README.md

     * Node js and Express js and typescript for backend technology.
     * For database I use mongodb and mongoose ORM.
-    * I use middleware and instance methods and statics method for data find and exists.
+    * Use instance methods and statics method for data find and exists.
+    * Use pre and post middleware when borrow data deletion.
     * For backend hosting I use vercel.

 - It's a library management backend server.
 Where you can borrow books.
 Core Features: